Three former Black Bears earn NFL roster spots

 Updated:

-Three former University of Maine football players and a rookie with UMaine ties have earned spots on the 53-man rosters of National Football League teams.
+But rookie Demby learned this weekend that he will be one of three former Black Bears on an NFL opening day 53-man roster.

-Westbrook native Trevor Bates, a linebacker; fullback-defensive lineman Pat Ricard; and offensive lineman Jamil Demby will be in uniform for Detroit, Baltimore and the Los Angeles Rams, respectively.
+Westbrook native Trevor Bates, a linebacker, and Pat Ricard, a fullback-defensive lineman earned roster spots with Detroit and Baltimore, respectively.

-Christian LaCouture, who attended Louisiana State University but is the son of former UMaine hockey player Dave LaCouture and his wife, Orrington native Amy Henderson, has captured a spot on the Ravens roster with Ricard.
+And nose tackle Christian LaCouture, who attended Louisiana State University and is the son of former UMaine hockey player Dave LaCouture and his wife, Orrington native Amy Henderson, has captured a slot on the Ravens roster.

+“That last preseason game was definitely stressful.
+I knew anything could happen so it’s amazing to be a part of the roster, be part of something special,” Demby said on Sunday.

+Demby is listed on the Rams’ depth chart as the No. 2 left guard behind nine-year veteran Rodger Saffold.

 Former All-Colonial Athletic Association defensive end Bates, who was drafted in the seventh round (239th overall) by the Indianapolis Colts in 2016 and played in one game for them during the 2016 season, spent last season on the practice squads of the New England Patriots and the the New York Giants before being released by the Giants in December.